EVEInsight/Insight/README.md

 See [Insight on Docker Hub](https://hub.docker.com/r/nathanls/insight/) and [Docker docs](https://docs.docker.com/) for more information about using Docker.

 #### [Binaries](https://github.com/Nathan-LS/Insight/releases)
 Packaged binaries are available for Windows and Linux under [releases](https://github.com/Nathan-LS/Insight/releases).
+Executables are built with PyInstaller using the installer script in ```/scripts/PyInstaller.spec```.
+New binaries are built for stable point releases.
 Docker or Python are not required to be installed when running binary releases.

 Follow the instructions in ```Installation.md```, edit ```default-config.ini``` and you are ready to go!
 There are no additional downloads or package management systems to deal with.